 Creating molecular machines and motors that can work with efficiencies rivalling those of natural protein machines is an important unmet challenge.
 One obstacle toward realising such machines is the difficulty to build sufficiently sophisticated molecular structures.
 Another problem concerns incomplete understanding of the design principles for achieving the desired function.
 Exploring how to design increasingly sophisticated molecular structures is valuable, because it can yield an improved understanding of the links between sequence, shape, and function of biomolecules.
 Custom-designed macromolecular structures can also be employed as tools to support scientific discovery in various fields of research.
 Attempting to construct artificial molecular machines from biomolecules may enable an experimental test of models for the function principles of natural molecular machines.
 Artificial molecular machines and motors could help exploring how mechanical motion may be coupled to chemical reactions, and they may help to understand how increasingly complex enzymatic function can evolve from simple start mechanisms.
 But there is also a practical dimension: artificial molecular machines and motors could be used for example to drive chemical synthesis, to actively propel nanoscale drug delivery vehicles, to pump and separate molecules across barriers, or to package molecules into cargo components.
 We focus on DNA in particular as a programmable construction material to build nanometer-scale devices and mechanisms for applications in biomolecular physics, biological chemistry, and molecular medicine.
 3D transmission electron microscopy and single molecule methods such as optical trapping and fluorescence microscopy are among our routine analysis tools.

+Precision design needs precision validation.
 Our lab has direct access to high-end transmission electron cryo microscopy equipment, consisting of a 300kV FEI Titan Krios with direct electron detector and two 120kV-class TEM for sample screening purposes.
 For image processing we have access to a high-performance computing cluster.
+We use iterative cycles of design and structural analysis to create components and devices with ever increasing accuracy.
+The goal is to hone our design skills and ultimately learn how to build complex molecular structures with atomic accuracy.
+These capabilities appear essential to rationally realize molecular recognition and enzymatic catalysis tasks.